tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 `c:notify` and `c:ack_O` are used for Percolator's incremental processing.
 They are not used by TiKV, so let's ignore these two columns and consider only the first three columns.

 Percolator also relies on a service named *timestamp oracle*.
 The timestamp oracle can produces timestamps in strictly increasing order.
-All read and write operations needs to apply for timestamps from the timestamp oracle, and a timestamp came from timestamp oracle will be regarded as the logical time when the read/write operation happens.
+All read and write operations need to apply for timestamps from the timestamp oracle, and a timestamp came from timestamp oracle will be regarded as the logical time when the read/write operation happens.

 Percolator is multi-version, and a data item's version is represented by the timestamp that the transaction was committed.